dotnet/linker/docs/design/assembly-loading.md

 Later steps do not load additional assemblies, with rare exceptions.
 Dynamic references (from reflection, or from special attributes) are only looked up in already-loaded assemblies, so the linker is unable to find assemblies only referenced dynamically, producing incorrect outputs which are missing the code required by such references.
 This problem is partially mitigated for `DynamicDependencyAttribute` by a step that pre-scans for assemblies referenced from instances of this attribute, but it does not recursively handle `DynamicDependencyAttribute` instances in these referenced assemblies.

 ## .NET6 behavior

 ### Assembly references loaded lazily

 Assemblies will be resolved and loaded lazily, whether by name or from a metadata reference.
+We will avoid loading referenced assemblies up-front, instead relying on various APIs that all ultimately call `IAssemblyResolver.Resolve` to load assemblies as needed.
+Trying to `Resolve` an assembly name (using `IAssemblyResolver` or a `LinkContext` helper) or a Cecil member reference (`MethodReference`, `ExportedType`, etc...) will continue to have predictable assembly loading behavior - it will either find a cached result, or look for and possibly load a new assembly.
 Unused references will typically not be loaded at all, removing the need to process potentially large amounts of unused code.
-The result of calling `Resolve` will stay predictable (it will either find a cached result, or look for and possibly load a new assembly).
 Just resolving an assembly will not trigger any additional processing or recursive assembly resolution.

 ### Additional processing done lazily